This is the burning question that everyone at some point will have wondered!

 Grab any squirt bottle and fill it with a bit of soap liquid and water.
 Begin spraying down any connection in your system that you think it may be coming from (ie. specific corner).

 Even the slowest leak will cause bubbles to form in the spray.

 If the leak is audible and coming from a PTC fitting, be sure the air line is pressed firmly into the fitting and cut as straight as possible on the end of the line.
 A wonky end will make it difficult for the PTC fitting to grab the airline properly and form a seal.

 We have found that DOT approved fittings like those made by SMC and the Nickel fitting range are very reliable for PTC connections, due to the inner “sleeve” that hugs the inside of the air line.
 See our Guide To Air Fittings page for more information on these.

-- I HAVE A FIXED KIT, HOW DO I ACHIEVE CAMBER?
+- I HAVE A "FIXED" SUSPENSION KIT, HOW CAN I ACHIEVE CAMBER?

 With most fixed kits, there isn't much in terms of options to help get any camber on the kit.

 Some customers use added "camber shims" to their vehicles, but this needs to be done carefully, so not to adjust the camber so any components are touching the suspension or other vital parts of your car!
 Too much camber can cause horrors and we're yet to see a cheap one!
-So watch what you're putting on and check EVERY corner of your car before running on your new camber.
+So watch what you're putting on, make sure they're reputable and safe parts you're installing and check EVERY corner of your car before running on your new camber.